 What is happening in ‘Synecdoche, New York’?

 Caden suffers from the meaninglessness of his life.
-He wonders what it has amounted to if he didn’t do anything worthwhile.
+He wonders what it would amount to if he didn’t do anything worthwhile.
 When his play receives praise from everyone but his wife tells him that he should not consider it a success because it wasn’t his in the first place, Caden is pushed towards the journey to look inside himself and come up with something that he can give to the world and claim as his.
-This is also how he wants to impress Adele, and hopes that once she sees how he has changed, she would come back to him.
+This is also how he wants to impress Adele and hopes that once she sees how he has changed, she will come back to him.
 Receiving the McArthur Grant gives him that opportunity and he decides to stage his biggest project.

-We also notice that the grandiose that Caden has become so invested in never really pans out for him.
-The play remains in the works forever, though being played out continuously.
+We also notice that the grandiosity that Caden has become so invested in never really pans out for him.
+The play remains in the works forever, though it is being played out continuously.
 But it never gets an audience, and it never allows Caden the chance to prove his genius to the critics or his wife.
-Adele, on the other hand, becomes famous and celebrated and her exhibitions are always full of audiences who admire and celebrate her work.
+Adele, on the other hand, has become famous and celebrated, and her exhibitions are always full of audiences who admire and celebrate her work.
 One could say that in this sense that the narrower her perspective gets, the better she starts to do in her life.
 On the other hand, the broader Caden’s vision of the play starts to get, the more loss of control he experiences, and the worse his condition gets.

 A year seems like a week, and his four-year-old daughter turns twelve and then dies on the brink of her adulthood.
 And all these years just fly by with Caden spiraling into the ever-increasing scale of his play.
 He reads his daughter’s diary, the one she had left at his house when she was four, and even til her death, he reads the lines he believes would be written by her.
 In an attempt to stay close to Adele, he enters his house as Ellen, the cleaning lady, and communicates with her through the notes she leaves for her.
 In all this time, he never gets to see her again, and this is where the true meaning of his play comes in too.

-At the beginning of it, Caden says that he doesn’t know what he is doing really.
+At the beginning of it, Caden says that he doesn’t really know what he is doing.
 From what it looks like, he is trying to find a meaning behind his life.
-By recreating it on the stage, and to see it by watching some actor playing him, he believes to have an outsider’s perspective on himself perhaps.
+By recreating it on the stage and seeing it by watching some actor playing him, he believes to have an outsider’s perspective on himself perhaps.
 We see him doing it, judging himself, or rather, judging Sammy as himself and commenting on what he thinks or doesn’t think, what he said on a particular day or didn’t.
-In the beginning, Sammy stays true to his character, where he employs his knowledge of all these years stalking Caden.
+In the beginning, Sammy stays true to his character, and he employs his knowledge of all these years stalking Caden.
 But eventually, his own two worlds start slipping into each other.
-He falls in love with Hazel as Caden and in the end, he even dies as Caden.
+He falls in love with Hazel as Caden, and in the end, he even dies as Caden.
 He does what Caden had tried to do long ago.
-This action of his also foreshadows how Caden’s show, or rather story, is supposed to end.
+This action of his also foreshadows how Caden’s show, or rather a story, is supposed to end.
 It ends when he dies.

 The Ending: What Happens to Caden?